lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ..
 This section should provide a brief, top-level description of the page.

 ..
-Current version:  September 5, 2024
+Current version:  December 3, 2024

-This example uses the DP0.2 Catalogs to illustrate steps necessary to execute a UI query in the Portal aspect of the Rubin Science Platform (RSP).
+This "How-to" guide uses the DP0.2 Catalogs to illustrate steps necessary to execute a UI query in the Portal aspect of the Rubin Science Platform (RSP).

 **1. Landing page**:  The default landing page in the Portal aspect of the RSP reveals several tabs allowing a choice of various image or catalog repositories.
 The example given here uses the "DP0.2 Catalogs" repository, and this is the one to be selected here.